 Since 1923, people from around our community have joined together to ensure that more local students have the resources to be all that they dream they can be.

-We offer more than 130 scholarships that supported approximately 600 students from Forsyth, Davidson, Davie, Stokes, Surry, Wilkes, and Yadkin Counties with $1.2 million in the last school year.
+We hold more than 130 scholarship funds that supported 614 scholarship awards to 537 students from Forsyth, Davidson, Davie, Stokes, Surry, Wilkes, and Yadkin Counties with $1.4 million in the last school year.

 Scholarships are available in a wide range of areas—no matter your GPA, your high school, or the college you plan to attend, we likely have an opportunity for which you’re eligible to apply.